willfox99/Karel_02/README.md

 * Read the discussion on pages One-13 through One-14 and write down any questions.
 Bring these to class.
 * Once you have finished working, commit your changes to your computer
 * Push the code from your local computer up to your personal Github account
 * Initiate a "Pull Request" from your completed project.
 This will let me know that you are ready for me to evaluate your work.
+Use a meaningful comment that indicates you are ready for me to grade your lab.